 You’ll need to register your qualification with NMBA (Nursing and Midwifery Board of Australia) and get your qualification assessed by AHPRA and will also need to do a 3-month bridging course, which may cost you anywhere from $12,000 to $15,000 depending upon the provider.
 Once the candidate has done the bridging course, they can work as a registered nurse in Australia.

 Once you are registered to work in Australia after the bridging course, you’ll need to get your skill assessed by ANMAC – Australian Nursing & Midwifery Accreditation Council.

-Next step is EOI, i.e., Expression of Interest.
-Though the benchmark to qualify they say is 60 points to get invitation, it is suggested you have at least 70 to 75 points in order to make sure you get the invitation.
+The next step is EOI, i.e., Expression of Interest.
+Though the benchmark to qualify they say is 60 points to get the invitation, it is suggested you have at least 70 to 75 points in order to make sure you get the invitation.
 Increasing competition in the applications has raised the bar from 60 to 70 points.
-You should be able to score good number of points if you have good score in IELTS/PTE and have considerable relevant experience.
+You should be able to score a good number of points if you have a good score in IELTS/PTE and have considerable relevant experience.

 You can apply under different subclasses for PR, namely subclass 189 (independent), subclass 190 (state-sponsored) and subclass 491 (regional area).

 The subclass 189 visa doesn’t have any condition attached to it; the visa holder can work anywhere in Australia.
 It is suggested you apply for 189 only if you have high points, like around 80.